AdobeDocs/experience-manager-65.pt-BR/help/sites-deploying/pattern-detector.md

 ---
-title: Avaliação da complexidade da atualização com o Detector de padrões
+title: Avaliando a complexidade da atualização com o Detector de padrões
 seo-title: Assessing the Upgrade Complexity with the Pattern Detector
-description: Saiba como usar o Detector de padrões para avaliar a complexidade de sua atualização.
+description: Saiba como usar o Detector de padrões para avaliar a complexidade da atualização.
 seo-description: Learn how to use the Pattern Detector to assess the complexity of your upgrade.
 uuid: 84d0add9-3123-4188-9877-758911b1899f
 contentOwner: sarchiz